Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Simulation Studies

 \subsection{Results}

-To assess estimation performance, we examine $\ell_2$-error defined as $\|\bbetahat-\bbeta^*\|_2^2$ in Table~\ref{tab:l2errorwb}.
+To assess estimation performance, we examine $\ell_2$-error defined as $\|\bbetahat-\bbeta^*\|_2$ in Table~\ref{tab:l2errorwb}.
 Across all settings, the estimation error of the regression coefficients was insensitive to the model baseline hazard specification, with comparable results for both Weibull and piecewise constant specifications.
 Therefore we present results for Weibull models, with piecewise specification results given in Web Appendix~\ref{sec:addlsims}.
-The combination of SCAD and fusion penalties considerably outperforms all comparators, particularly in the high-dimensional regime.
+For both $n=500$ and $n=1000$, the combination of SCAD and fusion penalties outperforms all comparators, particularly in the high-dimensional regime.
 Forward selection and the unfused SCAD-penalized estimator generally yielded the next best results.
-Estimators with fusion penalization also performed better in the `Low Non-Terminal Event Rate' setting.
-This is likely because fusion links parameters across submodels, allowing estimates to `borrow' information about $h_1$ and $h_3$ from $h_2$ when the non-terminal event is rare.
+Estimators with fusion penalization also performed better in the `Low Non-Terminal Event Rate' setting, likely because fusion links estimates across submodels, allowing `borrowing' of information about $h_1$ and $h_3$ from $h_2$ when the non-terminal event is rare.
 Fusion penalized estimators also performed comparably well even if the covariate supports of each submodel only partially overlapped, relative to complete overlap.
-Lastly, the Lasso penalized models did poorly relative to other comparators, which likely reflects elevated regularization-induced bias in the individual estimates.
+However, Lasso penalized models did poorly relative to other comparators, which likely reflects elevated regularization-induced bias in the individual estimates.

 To assess selection performance, Table~\ref{tab:signincwb} reports mean sign inconsistency, which counts the estimated regression coefficients that do not have the correct sign---exclusion of true non-zero coefficients, inclusion of true zero coefficients, or estimates having the opposite sign of the true coefficient.
 Lower values indicate better overall model selection performance.
 Again performance was very similar between Weibull and piecewise constant specifications, so only Weibull results are presented in the main text.
-Additional simulation results, and separation of mean false inclusions and exclusions are included in Web Appendix~\ref{sec:addlsims}.
+Additional simulation results, and separated results on false inclusions and exclusions are included in Web Appendix~\ref{sec:addlsims}.